Bárbara (footballer): Club career

 In autumn 2008, Bárbara joined Italian club Napoli.
-She moved to Swedish Damallsvenskan team Sunnanå SK in early 2009 and remained for two seasons until the club was relegated at the end of the 2010 campaign.
+She moved to the Swedish Damallsvenskan team Sunnanå SK in early 2009 and remained for two seasons until the club was relegated at the end of the 2010 campaign.
 She rejected offers from other Swedish teams to return to the women's section of Sport Club do Recife, where her career began.
 Bárbara played four league matches for Frauen-Bundesliga club BV Cloppenburg in the 2013–14 season.

+In February 2024, Bárbara joined Australian club Melbourne City until the end of the 2023–24 A-League Women season and made her debut in a 2–0 loss against Brisbane Roar on 2 March 2024.
+She left the club at the end of the season on conclusion of her contract.

 International career

 At the 2006 FIFA U-20 Women's World Championship, FIFA.com reported that Bárbara's goalkeeping was a "key factor" in the Brazilian team, which finished third.
 In September 2007 Bárbara made her senior international debut in Brazil's 2–1 friendly defeat by Japan at Fukuda Denshi Arena, Chiba.
 She was called into Brazil's squad for the 2007 Pan American Games, where she understudied veteran Andréia Suntaque.

 Bárbara was Brazil's first-choice goalkeeper at the 2008 Beijing Olympics.
 She won a silver medal when Brazil lost the final 1–0 after extra time to the United States.
 After the final, Bárbara gave an insight into Brazilian women's football's lack of development when she revealed her club had not paid her for six months.

-Bárbara was part of the Brazilian World Cup squads in 2011, 2015 and 2019.
+Bárbara was part of the Brazilian World Cup squads in 2011, 2015, 2019 and 2023.